Mentors from Past Congresses Include…

 Easton LaChappelle is shaking up the prosthesis industry.
 Self-taught, he began creating his first robotic hand using Legos, electrical tubing and fishing line.
 He founded Unlimited Tomorrow with his business partner, Tony Robbins, in 2014 to take this technology to the next level.
 Recently, he fitted a 10-year-old girl with possibly the most advanced prosthetic device on the market.
 This is achieved by using today’s newest technologies such as 3-D printing, 3-D scanning, artificial intelligence and machine learning.
 His goal is to create advanced functional technology at a global level that anyone can afford.

-2012 Siemens Competition in Math, Science & Technology
+Grand Prize Winner, 2012 Siemens Competition in Math, Science & Technology

-At 17-years-old, Kensen Shi won the national 2012 Siemens Competition in Math, Science & Technology for his development of a new algorithm that identifies collision-free paths for robots to move more efficiently and safely than existing methods allowed.
+At 17-years-old, Kensen Shi won the national 2012 Siemens Competition in Math, Science and Technology for his development of a new algorithm that identifies collision-free paths for robots to move more efficiently and safely than existing methods allowed.
 The strategy, called Lazy Toggle PRM, works for virtually any type of robot and is effective in a wide range of scenarios, including navigating narrow passages and highly complex environments.
 Motion planning problems have numerous applications in robotics, animation, video game design, and protein folding.

 Kensen recently graduated from Stanford University and aspires to use computer science to improve human quality of life.
 He also enjoys playing piano, solving Rubik’s cubes, competitive programming, and math riddles.

-2017 Intel International Science and Engineering Fair
+Winner, 2017 Intel International Science and Engineering Fair

 Amber Yang is a physics student at Stanford University whose primary interest is astrophysics.
 Amber was named to the 2018 Forbes’ 30 Under 30 list and was the winner of the 2017 Intel Foundation Young Scientist Award at the Intel International Science and Engineering Fair for her research on novel techniques for the tracking of space debris.
 Amber developed a novel artificial neural network system capable of tracking the orbits of space debris to an accuracy that is ten times more effective than current systems.
 She has presented her research at the European Organization for Nuclear Research (CERN) in Geneva, Switzerland and at the White House Frontiers Conference hosted by former President Barack Obama.